joserequenaidv/my-eoi/pysp/00-index/README.md

 **Also:**

-If not specified, the link to Wikipedia, books or any other content will be in English :us:.
+If not specified, the link to Wikipedia, books or any other content will be in English.

 # Core :abc:
 ## Friday, April 3rd